nim-lang/Nim/doc/manual.md

-Overload resolution can be further influenced by constraining the set of types that will match the type param.
+Overload resolution can be further influenced by constraining the set of types that will match the type parameter.
 This works in practice by attaching attributes to types via templates.
 The constraint can be a concrete type or a type class.